Best Live Casino NZ: Live Dealer Games Guide 2026

 Standard online casino games use random number generators (RNGs) to determine outcomes.
 Live casino games use real physical equipment — actual cards, actual roulette wheels, actual dice — operated by professional human dealers.
 Everything happens in real time, streamed to your device via HD video from purpose-built studios around the world.

 The appeal is obvious.
 You get the social atmosphere and visual excitement of a land-based casino, combined with the convenience of playing from anywhere.
 You can chat with the dealer, watch every card being dealt, and see the roulette ball spin in real time.
-For me, it is a fundamentally better experience than clicking a button and watching an animation.
+It is a fundamentally better experience than clicking a button and watching an animation.

 Best Live Casino Sites for NZ Players